spicytigermeat/tiger_diffsinger/README.md

 Please read and ensure you agree to the terms outlined in this [LICENSE](LICENSE.md) before downloading and generating audio with Tiger.
 ***
 ### Quick License Overview
-Tiger's DiffSinger models (Acoustic/Variance/Duration/Pitch) are licensed together as a package under a __ license with a Common Clause for Commercial Usage.
+Tiger's DiffSinger models (Acoustic/Variance/Duration/Pitch) are licensed together as a package under a CC BY-NC-ND 4.0 & Commons Clause License.
 Any general, non-commercial or personal usage of Tiger's DS models can be used free of charge so long as the character usage TOS is followed, but the purchase of a license is required if the desire to use Tiger's model for profit is desired.
+The license also does not permit redistribution or creations of derivatives.
 Please ensure you've fully read through the license before using Tiger!